EllaBrands/stanDev/Introduction-to-Stan-for-New-Developers.md

 Most of the following discussion is aimed at people who want to contribute C++ code to Stan.
 But there are [many other ways to contribute that don't involve C++](https://github.com/stan-dev/stan/wiki/Contributing-to-Stan-Without-C-Plus-Plus--Experience)!

+## Licensing

+We're committed to having a permissive open-source license.
+The stan-dev/math, stan-dev/stan, and stan-dev/cmdstan libraries are [licensed with the BSD 3-Clause License](https://github.com/stan-dev/math/blob/develop/LICENSE.md) and we only accept changes to the code base that compatible with this license.

+When you write code, you own the copyright to your code unless you've assigned it to another entity, such as your employer.
+Contributions to Stan leave copyright ownership with the contributor or their assignee.
+Per the [GitHub terms of service](https://docs.github.com/en/github/site-policy/github-terms-of-service) (see the section, User-Generated Content, any code contributed to Stan through GitHub is released under the same license as the repository to which it is contributed.

 ## GitHub repositories and submodule relationships

 The development for the math library, language and algorithms, and interfaces are arranged into the following repositories with arrows indicating submodule inclusions.